 Business rates on unoccupied properties

-Unoccupied non-domestic properties may qualify for 'Empty Property Rates'.
-You will normally be exempt from paying business rates on empty property for three months after the property becomes vacant.
+Unoccupied non-domestic properties may qualify for 'Empty Property Rates Relief'.
+You will normally be exempt from paying business rates on empty property for three months or six months after the property becomes vacant.

 Liability for Business Rates starts again after the property has been empty for: